julietaumpierrez/documents-photoholmes/src/photoholmes/methods/noisesniffer/README.md

 This is the implementation of the [Noisesniffer](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000341) paper.
 The original implementation could be found [here](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000341). # FIXME: Link to article

-The code contained in this library was derived from [the original implementation](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000341)

 ## Description